JaydenPahukula/jchords/engine/README.txt

   chord durations at all.
   - Bar separators are horizontally aligned across chord lines, but unlike ChordMark, the alignment does not cross empty lines.
+  - Key declaration is case-insensitive and whitespace-agnostic
+  - Better error reporting
+    - Invalid keys will be highlighted as an error, rather than being treated as lyrics